fuushyn/LogFrog/readme.md

 - **Filtering and Searching:** Provide capabilities to filter and search logs based on certain criteria, such as log level, timestamp, or content.

-Thank you for your interest in FrogLog.
+Thank you for your interest in LogFrog.
 We look forward to your contributions!